OpenCloning/OpenCloning-submission/docs/index.md

 ## Preparing your submission 🛠️

-> **NOTE:** the submission site is hosted in a free service, so the first time you access it, it might take a while to load (around a minute).
+> **NOTE:** the submission site is hosted in a free service, so the first time you access it, it might take a while to load (around a minute 😴).
 Once it loads for the first time, it should be faster.
 You can start waking it up by [opening it already](https://shareyourcloning-submission.onrender.com/).

 In the submission template, compulsory fields have bold headers.
 You won't be able to submit the form if you don't fill them.
 The rest of the fields are optional, but the more information you provide, the better the templates will be!